How to Relieve Neck Pain from Sleeping Wrong

 Sleeping on your side can also be suitable for neck pain relief as it helps maintain spinal alignment.
 Ensure that your pillow is thick enough to keep your head and neck level with your spine, avoiding unnecessary strain on the neck muscles.

 If you are a side sleeper, avoid tucking your chin into your chest, as this posture can increase neck strain.
-Instead, aim to keep your neck and head in a neutral position to reduce tension.
+Instead, aim to keep your neck and head in a neutral position to reduce tension and promote long-term neck health.

 3. Avoid Sleeping on Your Stomach